jboulineau/jboulineau.github.io/_posts/2018-05-23-remembering_peter_lawler.md

 <p><center><img src="/assets/images/peter_lawler.jpg" alt="Peter Lawler" ></center></p>

+> "One year ago today a great man died.
+To mark the day I'm re-posting what I wrote at the time in memoriam Peter Augustine Lawler."

 _Originally published May 24th, 2017_

 I've spent much of the last two days reading (and re-reading) various eulogies of Peter Augustine Lawler from his friends and colleagues.
 Many have been touching, most have been accurate, one missed the point completely, and none have been sufficient.
 I was not Dr. Lawler's friend and certainly not his colleague, though there was a long period in my life that I hoped to be both.
 It's only now that I realize that being his student may have been the much greater and more rewarding privilege.
 For it is true that he possessed a brilliant mind that was influential to colleagues, and it is true that he was a compassionate man who cared for his friends.
 Yet, he was more.